 How does it sound?

-It calls is loud and repetitive with sharp chirruk chirruk notes.
+Its calls are loud and repetitive with sharp chirruk chirruk notes.